by Craig | Mar, 2017 | Content

 Like many things in digital media, the current process for content creation, distribution and measurement is extremely disparate.
 The myriad stakeholders and companies in the content journey has proven to be a double-edged sword.
 While there is great expertise in this growing field, it has also created silos that lead to inefficiencies and a non-optimized consumer experience.
 The holy grail of digital advertising has always been to reach a target consumer with the right message, at the right time, and right place, but until we bring the walls between these silos down, this will be unattainable.

 Content marketing has ascended on brand marketers’ priority lists, giving way to numerous avenues for content production and delivery.
 Society has shifted to a pull media world where consumers are in complete control of the content they wish to engage with, and simply don’t waste their time with something they don’t care about.
 This, combined with an increasingly fragmented media landscape and limited attention spans, has made it more critical than ever that the content being created and delivered is deemed valuable to each individual.
+Brands that are marketing to their target audience are doing what they can to keep people engaged and coming back for more, so to widen their reach they have looked into areas such as how they can buy TikTok followers or buy Facebook likes, etc. to help them with being noticed and to provide the content their followers are looking for.

 Break Down of The Content Silos